Browse Tag

 The Legend of Dilukai

 Long ago, in the ancient islands of Palau, there lived a woman whose name would echo through generations, Dilukai.
 Her story began in the village of Airai, a place of towering trees, bright lagoons, and deep respect for the balance between land and sea.
-Dilukai was the daughter of a
+Dilukai was the daughter of a great chief, known for her radiant beauty and her kindness

 A small creature carrying fire to humans, inspired by the Aboriginal Dreamtime story The Discovery of Fire.